rohan8399/CICD_AZURE/README.md

-# "Azure Data Engineering Automation: Terraform & CI/CD"
+# Azure Data Engineering Automation: Terraform & CI/CD

 This repository serves as an Infrastructure as Code (IaC) project focusing on orchestrating the provisioning of Azure services tailored for Data Engineering tasks using Terraform.